Waterstones: Alexander Mamut & James Daunt: 2011–present

 The company partnered with Oxfam in 2015 to raise £1 million for those impacted by the Syrian civil war crisis through a nationwide campaign called "Buy Books for Syria".
 Further changes to shops were made in 2015, with the closure of Wimbledon and Birmingham New Street, the opening of The Rye Bookshop and a return to Welwyn Garden City.
 The company reported an operating income of £5.4 million and a further narrowing of losses to £4.5 million from £18.8 million the previous year.

 In a 2016 interview, Daunt stated that Amazon "defines how Waterstones acts"; further, while Waterstones could not compete with the internet retailer digitally, it could offer a credible alternative, believing there was "a future in physical bookselling".
 Waterstones continued to look at "fixing the basics" during 2016, such as adjusting shop opening hours and harnessing data from the loyalty card as well as the refurbishment of physical shops, including the Canterbury branch, and work on its e-commerce routes through improvements to product ranking.
 Shops in Oxford Street Plaza, Edinburgh George Street and Reading Oracle were closed, Harpenden Books, Glasgow Fort and Tottenham Court Road were opened and Wimbledon and Watford were reopened in new sites.
 The newly opened shops benefitted from a refreshed brand look, widely welcomed by the book trade.
 The retailer renewed its partnership with Oxfam to continue to raise money for the Syrian crisis, donating £5 for each "Book of the Month" sold in-shop during November 2016.
 Daunt made public his concern that the UK EU referendum was likely to impact on company sales due to an expected retail downturn following a 'no' vote.
 He later noted that sales had remained "buoyant" following the decision to leave the European Union, but remained pessimistic for the future.

 Accounts show that in the year ending April 2016, Waterstones made its first profit in seven years, of £11.7 million.
 This included increased profits in Ireland, with sales rising 7% over the year, with the company expressing a desire to open more shops in Ireland.
 The management board was reduced from seven members to three in August 2016, with the departure of Miranda Curtis and a statement that the future composition was under review.
 Waterstones announced it had raised £300,000 for BookTrust in three years since partnering, and would continue the partnership for a fourth year.

 In April 2018, hedge fund Elliott Management Corporation bought a majority stake in the company, leaving Alexander Mamut's Lynwood Investments with a minority holding.
 The sale completed in early June 2018.
 Daunt remained as chief executive.

-In 2021, an article in The Bookseller reported that Waterstones were planning a collaboration with Next to have Waterstones within some Next stores.
+In 2021, an article in The Bookseller reported that Waterstones were planning a collaboration with Next to have Waterstones within some Next shops.
 In April 2022, a new Waterstones within Next in Martlesham, Ipswich, was announced.

-In 2022, Waterstones purchased Blackwell's, the largest independent bookstore in the UK, for an undisclosed sum.
+In 2022, Waterstones purchased Blackwell's, the largest independent bookshop chain in the UK, for an undisclosed sum.
 The acquisition was done under US hedge fund Elliott Investment Management.